-The Bowling Green Animal Protection Unit provides quality enforcement pertaining to public safety, animal protection and animal welfare.
-Our animal control officers are highly trained, experienced, National Animal Protection Association (NACA) certified professionals.
-Animal Control Officers investigate animal abuse, enhance public awareness of animal ordinances and safety and respond to a variety of citizen requests for service.
-Services include: stray animals, leash law enforcement, barking dogs, regulating vicious/dangerous dogs, monitor dog licensing, rabies control, and bite quarantines.
+Animal Control Officers with the Bowling Green Code Compliance & Animal Protection Division provides quality enforcement pertaining to public safety, animal protection and animal welfare.
+Bowling Green's Animal Control Officers are highly trained, experienced, National Animal Protection Association (NACA) certified professionals.
+They are certified cruelty investigators and investigate animal abuse, enhance public awareness of animal ordinances and safety and respond to a variety of citizen requests for service.
+Services include: stray animals, leash law enforcement, barking dogs, regulating vicious/dangerous dogs, monitoring dog licensing, rabies control, and bite quarantines.

 Dog and Cat Licensing